Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Empirical Results

 \subsection{Dispersion loss is effective in pre-training}

 Finally, we evaluate the effect of dispersion loss when incorporated throughout full pre-training.
 Following the insights obtained from the mid-training experiments, we perform pre-training from scratch using the \texttt{Qwen3-0.6B} model on the \texttt{allenai/c4} corpus with 640 GPUs.
-This experiment directly performs dispersion-aware training in the pre-training stage to counteract the embedding condensation phenomenon.

-Pre-training with dispersion loss leads to an average improvement of $+1.17$ points in downstream evaluation metrics, including $+4.0$ points on \texttt{PIQA}, and $+7.4$ points on \texttt{TrustfulQA}, indicating that encouraging embedding dispersion during representation formation are indeed beneficial as we anticipated.
+Pre-training with dispersion loss leads to an average improvement of $+1.17$ points in downstream evaluation metrics, including $+4.0$ points on \texttt{PIQA}, and $+7.4$ points on \texttt{TruthfulQA}, indicating that encouraging embedding dispersion during representation formation is beneficial as we anticipated.
 These gains are achieved over a diverse set of language understanding tasks without any task-specific post-training, suggesting improved generalization.
 These results demonstrate that incorporating dispersion loss throughout pre-training provides a principled and effective mechanism for counteracting embedding condensation.

+We observe that dispersion is generally more helpful for knowledge-heavy or long-context reasoning tasks like \texttt{TruthfulQA} and \texttt{MedMCQA}.
+In these tasks, we expect the models to benefit from less collapsed, more distinguishable contextual token directions.
+In contrast, tasks such as \texttt{WinoGrande} rely more on common sense inference and might benefit less from representation dispersion.